 What exactly is wabi-sabi?

-“Wabi” once meant solitude and modesty; today it stands for simplicity, modesty, and inner harmony.
+“Wabi” once meant solitude and modesty.
+Today, it stands for simplicity, modesty and inner harmony.
 It’s the quiet beauty found in objects that are raw, natural, and unpretentious.
-Think of a smooth river stone, the uneven texture of a linen tablecloth, or the scent of a damp forest.
-This is the essence of “wabi.”
+Think of a smooth river stone, the uneven texture of a linen tablecloth or the scent of a damp forest.
+This is the essence of “wabi”.

 “Sabi” refers to the beauty that comes with age.
 It’s sometimes associated with patina, aging, and noble wear.
-It teaches us that wear and imperfections are not flaws but evidence of a rich history, of a life lived.
+It teaches us that wear and imperfections are not flaws, but evidence of a rich history, of a life lived.

-Together, Wabi-Sabi is a philosophy of accepting the cycle of life and death, a celebration of authenticity, and finding profound beauty in the humble, the impermanent, and the incomplete.
+Together, wabi-sabi is a philosophy of accepting the cycle of life and death, a celebration of authenticity, and finding profound beauty in the humble, the impermanent, and the incomplete.

 In the practice of home décor, wabi-sabi is:

-- raw, natural materials (clay, wood, linen, stone)
+- Raw, natural materials (clay, wood, linen, stone)

-- sparse forms, lack of “excessive talk”
+- Sparse forms with a lack of “excessive talk”

-- allowing for scratches, cracks, and discoloration
+- Allowing for scratches, cracks, and discoloration

-- a neutral color palette: beiges, ochres, earthy browns, off-whites, muted greens
+- A neutral color palette: beiges, ochres, earthy browns, off-whites, muted greens

-- the quiet joy of using objects that feel good in your hand and, over time, become “yours”
+- The quiet joy of using objects that feel good in your hand and, over time, become yours

 Wabi-sabi isn’t perfectly ironed bedding and shiny marble; it’s more like a linen bedspread that creases beautifully, wood with visible grain, a ceramic bowl with an imperfect rim, and anything that “breathes.”